-We often work on, or in close proximity to traditional Aboriginal land.
+We often work on or are in close proximity to traditional Aboriginal land.
 Our teams work with these communities on a daily basis to build and maintain mutually beneficial relationships.
 Through understanding, respect and cooperation we strive to maintain strong relationships.
 Learning about traditional cultures, wildlife, and how the landscape has changed over the years is part of our long-term commitment to these communities and helps us further enhance our practices.

 Canadian Natural has formalized processes and guiding principles in place to support our work with Aboriginal communities.
 Through the Canadian Association of Petroleum Producers (CAPP), Canadian Natural supports the federal government’s decision to implement the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) as a framework for reconciliation in Canada, and the implementation of its principles in a manner that is consistent with the Canadian Constitution and law.
 On areas that are relevant to the oil and natural gas industry, Canadian Natural will be a constructive, thoughtful partner while a framework for reconciliation is developed.

 At Canadian Natural, we seek meaningful input regarding proposed development plans through ongoing proactive two-way communication that helps to identify and address issues and opportunities.

 Our Aboriginal consultation work is in accordance with a consultation plan.
 When developing a project-specific consultation plan, Canadian Natural works with each Aboriginal community to understand their individual consultation needs and requirements.